crystal-lang/shards/README.md

 Shards will eventually supersede the current "crystal deps" command and be distributed along with the Crystal distribution.

-Shards already resolves and installs dependencies recursively and work is undergoing to generate a lock file for indempotent installs across different computers.

-Shards doesn't resolve conflicts when it happens that a nested dependency version is incompatible with a top dependency, yet.
+Shards resolves and installs dependencies recursively and work is undergoing to generate a lock file for indempotent installs across different computers.
+Shards doesn't yet resolve conflicts when a nested dependency version is incompatible with the requirement of a top dependency.

 ## Requirements